novoda/github-reports/github-hooks-web-service/README.md

 ### Amazon AWS

 If you haven't installed or configured the AWS CLI yet, please refer to [`web-service`](web-service/README.md) in order to do so.

-All the steps are similar, but we'll detail them here anyway.
+All the other steps (regarding setting up the lambda and API gateway) are similar, but we'll detail them here anyway.

 #### Role creation